hamlett-neil-ur/housing_price_model/README.md

 Finally, an automated decision-making framework would provide REIT asset-portfolio managers with recommendations regarding whether to attempt a purchase of the property.
 The decision model follows principles from the decision sciences (e.g., [[Kochenderfer, 2015]](https://amzn.to/34RA5BR), [[Skalna, *et al*, 2015]](https://www.springer.com/us/book/9783319264929), [[Howard, 2015]](https://amzn.to/2XS2aYi)).

 For each of the foregoing stages in the purchasing-decision process, we develop distributions of the factors influencing our decision.
 These are inferred from the data and fit to a distribution (e.g., [[Keelin, 2016]](https://pubsonline.informs.org/doi/10.1287/deca.2016.0338)).
 In sume cases they might be elicited from experts through a process resembling that described by Spetzler [[Spetzler, 1975]](https://pubsonline.informs.org/doi/abs/10.1287/mnsc.22.3.340).
+The overall process is designed using a *probabilistic* approach [[Walsh, 2020]](https://hbr.org/2020/02/develop-a-probabilistic-approach-to-managing-uncertainty).

 ### Data Understanding, Perparation.